Julcatan/stock-analysis/README.md

 ___
 #### Comparison of the stock performance between 2017 and 2018
 ***
 2017 was a successful year for most stocks, with the top performers being DQ, SEDQ, and ENPH.
 The only stock with a negative return was TERP.
-Run had a relatively low return.
+RUN had a relatively low return.
 2018 shows mostly negative returns except for ENPH and RUN which had high returns in that year.

 #### Advantages and disadvantages of refactoring code